 – Wash with sulfate-free or purple shampoo such as Aveda Color Conserve Shampoo and Conditioner.

-– Before night time, apply nighttime repair serum of Balmain, for whole night repair.
+– Before nighttime, apply the nighttime repair serum of Balmain for whole night repair.

 – Use Masque 3-4 times a week as hair protection.

-This chocolate lilac hair with dark roots proves that brunettes and with dark skin can wear a chic dimension!
+This chocolate lilac hair with dark roots proves that brunettes with dark skin can wear a chic dimension!
 Waves are always stunning on colored locks, too!
-The hair color has a very subtle purple undertone with hints of rose gold that add warmer tones and playful detail.
+The hair color has a very subtle purple undertone with hints of rose gold that adds warmer tones and playful detail.

 For ladies with virgin hair, feel free to choose a lilac hair dye semi-permanent, so it looks more natural and is less harsh to locks as it won’t need any bleach.
 If your hair isn’t virgin, ask your stylist about a lilac temporary hair dye or even lilac hair extensions.